-Over the course of the months we have discussed with many who have suggested we become a non-profit.
-However, through our research we’ve found it’s not as easy as some think.
+Over the course of time, we have discussed with many who have suggested we become a non-profit.
+However, through our research, we’ve found it’s not as easy as some think.
 We longed to be in a position to honor those who give to us by offering that tax break, but it seemed impossible.
 And so, we left it in the good Lords hands.
 If it was meant to be, it was meant to be.
 We would continue on, doing what we do.